beginning of content

 Are there any reasons why I shouldn't exercise?

-You should speak to your doctor or obstetrician before you start exercising if you have existing health conditions, such as:
+Speak to your doctor before you start exercising if you have a long-term health condition, such as:

 Tips for exercising during pregnancy